DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Cultivation Progression.md

 ## Qinggong

 - Spend 1 qi point to gain a fly speed of equal to your cultivation proficiency times 5 (in ft) for 2 rounds.
 - Through meditative breathing, you regain part of your inner qi.
-You gain half your qi points rounded down upon a short rest.
-Monks regain all qi points during a short rest.
+You regain your qi points upon a short rest.

 ## Qi Intent
 - When you acquire this ability at qi condensation stage, any mundane weapon you wield becomes a +1 magical weapon.
 This bonus increases to +2 and +3 at foundation establishment and core formation stages.
 You may apply these bonuses to any weapon.
 This bonus only applies if you have at least 1 qi point remaining.